 This recipe for Black Forest Cheesecake Tart is slightly adapted from a recipe I have from an old Pillsbury soft-cover cookbook called “Desserts”.
-Their recipe makes this in a 9 x 13 pan and they call it squares instead of tart.
+Their recipe makes this in a 9 x 13 pan and they call it squares instead of a tart.

 I wanted something that would easily come out of the pan and make a really nice presentation, so I decided to use my tart pan.
 I used my 9 inch tart pan … next time I’ll use my 10 inch pan… I ended up with a crust a little thicker than I would like… it was delicious, but it definitely had to stand out of the fridge a while before cutting, otherwise the crust was tough to cut through nicely.